EvictionLab/eviction-lab-website/content/updates/research/ets-report-2025/index.md

   </li>
 </ul>

 Still, a drop in the number of filings relative to the average can still mean a large number of households facing the risk of eviction.
-For example, Atlanta saw roughly 4% fewer filings than average in 2025, meaning there were 5,600 fewer filings last year than in the preceding years.
+For example, Atlanta saw roughly 4% fewer filings than average in 2025, meaning there were roughly 5,600 fewer filings last year than in the preceding years.
 Despite that reduction, landlords still filed 144,000 eviction cases in 2025.
 That’s more than the number of eviction filings we recorded in New Mexico, Minnesota, Connecticut, Rhode Island, Delaware, and Wisconsin combined.
-Though the numbers aren’t quite as staggering, a similar story played out in the Houston, TX area: filings were down 4%, but that still meant 77,000 eviction filings.
+Though the numbers aren’t quite as staggering, a similar story played out in the Houston, TX area: filings were down 5%, but that still meant 77,000 eviction filings.

 {{% arrow-chart2
   id="fig2"